 See by:open filter

 Alessandra Quattrini is a Special Counsel in the Rome office and member of the Litigation Group of Orrick.
-She specializes in Administrative and Public Law, with particular focus on public contracts for Infrastructure, works, supplies and services, handling both transactional and litigation matters.
+She specializes in Administrative and Public Law, with particular focus on public contracts for Infrastructure and transportation, works, supplies and services, handling both transactional and litigation matters.

 Her practice comprises of legal assistance on Administrative and Public Law, Transportation and infrastructure, project financing, public utilities, Public Companies, healthcare, constructions and city planning, landscape restraint, and the environment.

 In 1995, she collaborated with the Deputy-Ministry of Industry, in Rome.
 From 1992 to 2003, she was responsible for the Department of “Administrative Litigation” of the Legal and Administrative Litigation Office of the University of Rome "Tor Vergata."